MathThyMod/GP_emu_UQSA/README.md

 In order to build up a picture of the implausibility of different input values, implausibility plots and optical depth plots can be useful.
 These plots contain subplots representing pairwise combinations of all the different inputs e.g. given an emulator built with 4 inputs, there would be a subplot for each pair of inputs {[0,1], [0,2], [0,3], [1,2], [1,3], [2,3]}.

 These subplots are made by dividing the range of the input pair into a 2D grid, and calculating an implausibility value for each grid-point.
-The must be done in such a way that the input space of all _other_ inputs is thoroughly searched.
+This must be done in such a way that the input space of all _other_ inputs is thoroughly searched.
 This is done by using a suitably sized Latin Hypercube Design for all the other inputs, and calculating the implausibility for every point in this design (the grid point determining the values of the pair of inputs we are looking at).
 We are interested in the _minimum_ implausibility calculated for all these points (at this single grid point), since if this is still wildly implausible then we will be much surer about ruling this value of this pair of inputs out.

-When we are investigating several outputs at the same time, we should used the proceedure above to calculate the minimum implausbibility across different outputs, and then plot the _maximum_ (across outputs) of these minimum implausibilies.
-This correctly represents the implausibility for a pair of input values for the system with multiple outputs.
+When we are investigating several outputs at the same time, we should use the proceedure above to calculate the maximum implausibility across different outputs, and then plot the minimum (across all the points we're testing) of these.
+This correctly represents the implausibility for a pair of input values for the system with multiple outputs, because if the implausibility for one of the outputs is too high, it won't matter that the others are lower - these inputs are deemed unlikely based on not being able to produce that output.

 Optical depth plots can also be constructed.
 During the calculation of the implausibility across the latin hypercube sampling, we can calculate the proportion of test points which passed the implausibility cut-off test by I < c for all outputs.